HARSHITHA-SC23/InterviewPreparation/web-doc/CssImportantTopics.md

 ### CSS Position
 - The position property is used to control the position of an element relative to its normal position in the document flow.
 - Once elements are positioned using position property, we then use top, bottom, left, and right properties to position.
-- Statis position element is not effected by top, bottom, left, right.
+- Static positioned element is not effected by top, bottom, left, right.
 - The position property has following values:

     | Value    | Description                                                                                                                                                                                                                                 |